duanetoler/RunCLISHcommand/README.md

 4. Ansible HTTPAPI plugin variables

-Somewhere in your inventory, at some level, these Ansible HTTPAPI plugin variables need to be defined:
+Somewhere in your inventory, at some level, these Ansible HTTPAPI plugin variables need to be defined.
+These are used by the Gaia API Ansible modules.

 ```yaml
 ---